Anish9435/FMO-CC/README.md

 # 🔬 FMO-CC: Fragment Molecular Orbital with Coupled Cluster

 **FMO-CC** is a Python-based implementation of the Fragment Molecular Orbital (FMO) in conjunction with Coupled Cluster (CC) and second-order
 Møller–Plesset perturbation theory (MP2) for high-accuracy quantum chemical calculations.
-It interfaces with **GAMESS** output files to compute monomer and dimer energies, providing RHF, MP2, and CC correlation energies for molecular systems.
+It interfaces with **GAMESS** generated output files to compute monomer and dimer energies, providing RHF, MP2, and CC correlation energies for molecular systems.
 The codebase is **modular**, **parallelizable**, and designed with a robust error handling and configurability.

 ---